jeffreyan11/laser-chess-engine/README.md

 ### Known issues:
-- Gives incorrect mate scores for long mates
 - SMP bugs:
   - hashfull goes above 1000
-- Hash errors on PV nodes cause strange moves and give illegal PVs, also causing feedPVToTT() to fail
 - SEE, MVV/LVA scoring functions handle en passant as if no pawn was captured